-- 1.1 The purpose of this Manual is to assist people or groups applying for funding from the St John's College Trust Board ("SJCTB" or "Trust") to understand the process to apply for funding, the different funding categories, the funding criteria relating to each category and Applicants' obligations should their application be approved. - 1.2 This Manual is not meant to be a comprehensive document detailing all facets of the operation of the Trust but to provide Applicants with sufficient information to understand the legal framework and structures within which the Trust operates. - 1.3 This Manual will be updated regularly as funding criteria and other matters are reviewed.
+- The purpose of this Funding Manual is to assist people or groups applying for 1.1 funding from the St John's College Trust Board ("SJCTB" or "Trust") to: - understand the process to apply for funding, - the different funding categories, - the funding criteria relating to each category, and - each Applicants' obligations should their application be approved. - This Manual is not meant to be a comprehensive document detailing all facets of the operation of the Trust and but to provide Applicants with sufficient information to understand the legal, canonical and organisational framework and structures within which the Trust operates. - 1.2 This Manual will be updated regularly as funding criteria and other matters are reviewed.
 Therefore, users of this Manual should ensure they have the latest version which will be available on the Trust's website www.sjctb.co.nz.